eva-bexk/clap-lab.github.io/index.markdown

 title: Human-Centered Data Science
 description: Research Group at the University of Göttingen
 ---
-We are a research group led by [Prof. Lisa Beinborn](https://beinborn.eu/) at the institute of computer science, university of Göttingen.
+We are a research group led by [Prof. Lisa Beinborn](https://beinborn.eu/) at the institute of computer science (University of Göttingen).

-If you are interested in our work, reach out to claplab[at]cs.uni-goettingen.de
+If you are interested in our work, reach out to claplab[at]cs.uni-goettingen.de.

 **Research**